sidhant92/bool-parser-go/README.md

 The library can help parse complex and nested boolean and arithmetic expressions.
 The expressions are in SQL-like syntax, where you can use boolean operators and parentheses to combine individual expressions.

-An expression can be as simple as `name = Sidhant`.
+An expression can be as simple as `name = 'Sidhant'`.
 A Complex expression is formed by combining these small expressions by logical operators and giving precedence using parenthesis

 ### Examples